 Twitter - @ENERGY

-Different types of content may be better suited for a Twitter audience than a SlideShare user, or Facebook followers rather than the Energy.gov blog -- and the Digital Communications team will work with you to promote your content via the most appropriate platform available.
-For more social media guidance, visit energy.gov/about-us/web-policies/social-media.
+Different types of content may be better suited for our Twitter audience than our SlideShare audience, or for our Facebook followers rather than regular readers of the Energy.gov blog.
+The Digital Communications team will work with you to promote your content via the most appropriate platform available, which may include your own office website or blog.